nandorojo/solito/example-monorepos/with-tailwind/readme.md

 NativeWind lets you use Tailwind while reducing runtime work on every platform.

-### Web

-NativeWind uses Next.js' `PostCSS` feature to output CSS StyleSheets.

-Which means that **on Web, you're using CSS class names.**

-Yes, that's right.
-We aren't parsing className strings into objects for React Native Web to use.
-Instead, we're actually forwarding CSS classnames to the DOM.
-That means you can get responsive styles, dark mode support, & pseudo-selectors _with server-side rendering support_.

-This is finally possible with the release of React Native Web 0.18.

-As a result, using NativeWind with React Native doesn't have significant overhead compared to plain old Tailwind CSS in a regular React app.

-If you're planning on making a website with Tailwind, why not use Solito with NativeWind?
-After all, you're I'm getting pure CSS outputs anyway.
-Plus, you now have all the building blocks to share your code between your app and website.

 ### iOS and Android

-While Web uses CSS class names, React Native uses style objects passed to a component's `style` prop.

 Most approaches to using Tailwind in React Native do something like this at runtime: